stephenmcd/mezzanine/docs/overview.rst

-    The ``createdb`` command is a shortcut for using Django's ``migrate`` command, which will also install some demo content, such as a contact form, image gallery, andmore.
+    The ``createdb`` command is a shortcut for using Django's ``migrate`` command, which will also install some demo content, such as a contact form, image gallery, and more.
 If you'd like to omit this step, use the ``--nodata`` option with ``createdb``.

 You should then be able to browse to http://127.0.0.1:8000/admin/ and